linux-application-whitelisting/fapolicyd/README.md

 and create your own rpm.
 If you want to experiment without installing, just run make with no arguments.
 It should run fine from where it was built as long as you put the configuration files in /etc/fapolicyd.
-The fapolicyd.rules and fapolicyd.mounts files go there.
+The fapolicyd.rules and fapolicyd.trust files go there.

 Note that the shipped policy expects that auditing is enabled.
 This is done by passing --with-audit to ./configure.